spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

         ]
 ```

-Start the app:
+Now you can start the application by running the following command:

 ```bash
 kubectl apply -f task-app.yaml
 ```

-When the task is complete, you should see something like this:
+When the task is complete, you should see output that resembles the following:

 ```bash
 $ kubectl get pods